lamek/dash_getting_started/README.md

     * App functionality
         * When the user fetches a Wikipedia article, it's printed out in a sane way.

-Note to self -- First, use hardcoded Dart Summary object to put something on the screen.
-Second, use JSON files.
-Third, use HTTP.

 ### Flutter